2022 French legislative election: Aftermath

 Due to the Ensemble's loss of 100+ seats, they were now 44 seats shy of a majority in the National Assembly, and need to find support among other MPs from the left or the right side of politics to help build a working majority government.
 President Macron asked Prime Minister Borne, who offered her resignation, to stay in office with the same cabinet in an effort to gain time according to analysts to form a stable government, with or without Borne.
 LFI requested a vote of no confidence to be held on 5 July.

 Despite not ruling out any deal with any party, it is speculated that Macron and Ensemble are eyeing a deal with UDC.
-Despite previously stating otherwise, UDC's Jacob confirmed that he would take part in talks with Macron.
+Previously stating otherwise, UDC's Jacob confirmed that he would take part in talks with Macron.
 RN's Le Pen and the leaders of two NUPES parties, Olivier Faure (PS) and Fabien Roussel (PCF), stated that they would take part in talks with Macron.
 LFI's Mélenchon confirmed that he would not take part in talks.

-Parliamentary groups formation
+Formation of parliamentary groups

 Vote of no confidence

 Shortly after the election, a vote of no confidence was tabled by the left-wing NUPES coalition.
 It was rejected as only left-wing parliamentary groups supported the motion.

 Prime Minister Borne offered her resignation on 21 June 2022, but President Macron refused to accept it.
 Talks among the various parties to form a stable majority government began later on 21 June but rapidly failed.
 On 6 July, Borne presented her minority government policy plan to the Parliament.